Teacher Journey

 Every First Nation and teacher is unique.
 Our process allows them to connect directly to establish their fit, as follows:

-- We provide partner First Nations with an online database of selected teachers.
+- We provide First Nations Community Partners with an online Matching Database of selected teachers.

-- First Nations reach out to teachers who they feel would fit well with their specific school and community.
+- First Nations reach out to teachers they feel would fit well with their school and community for a Community Matching Interview.

 An orientation program led by Indigenous leaders, experienced northern teachers, and education experts, the Summer Enrichment Program covers various aspects of teaching in the North: